 2 Science Museum Rd, Tsim Sha Tsui East; +852 2732 3232

 Elegant Flagstaff House was built back in 1846 and remains Hong Kong’s oldest colonial building still in its original location, on the edge of Hong Kong Park.
 Today it’s home to one of the more niche Hong Kong museums: the charming Museum of Tea Ware, which tells the story of tea-drinking culture in China through exhibits such as tea vessels that span 2,500 years.
 Across two floors of galleries you’ll also learn to tell your oolong from your pu’er, understand the ritual of tea ceremonies and enjoy opportunities for tea tasting, maybe accompanied by traditional live Chinese music or plates of dim sum.

 10 Cotton Tree Drive, Central; +852 2869 0690

 Hong Kong Museum of History

+Our list of Hong Kong museums would not be complete without the traditional kind.
 The fascinating collections at the Hong Kong Museum of History provide indispensable context on the forces that shaped the fortunes of Hong Kong and South China, making it a definitive destination to understand the SAR.
 It covers 400 million years of history, from prehistory right up to the present day.
 Eight galleries cover critical periods including dynasties from the 2,000-year-old Han to the Qing, folk culture and the Japanese wartime occupation.
 A recreation of a 19th-century street, a fascinating look at the opium wars and the story of the rise of Cantonese music and films are a few standouts, but there are also dozens of multimedia displays and interactive exbibits that deserve your time.

 100 Chatham Road South, Tsim Sha Tsui; +852 2724 9042